jbakse/site_builder/content/animation/index.md

 /animation/sketches/frame_rate_test.js
 /::

 In simple games and other real-time applications, these problems may not matter.
-When syncing animation to real-time _does_ matter the simple approach above will cause problems.
+When syncing animation to real time _does_ matter the simple approach above will cause problems.

 ### Real-time Clocks for Real-time Animation